lucendio/lecture-devops-infos/content/exercises/deploy-app-on-kubernetes.md

     * write a Service and Ingress configuration
     * apply the configurations
     * inspect the service
-    * verify that the application is accessible from you browser
+    * confirm that the application is accessible from the *"outside"* via CLI

 __For more exercises, please refer to the [official documentation](https://kubernetes.io/docs/tasks/).__